Skip to main content

 The Anne Bird Award will normally be awarded annually to an individual, or individuals, who show overall excellence, professionalism and empathy in their educational development within the POGP.
 The successful nominee may have also made a special contribution to an POGP post-registration course or to physiotherapy in pelvic health.

-Each nominee will be nominated by three people, one of whom must be a POGP member.
+Each nominee will be nominated by a POGP member.

-Nominations shall be confidential and should be anonymised and completed using the online application form by 31st July each year.
+Nominations should be completed by using the online nomination form by 31st July each year.
 Applications will be reviewed by the POGP trustees.

 Criteria for Nomination